JoseDiazCodes/LibertyLM/README.md

 - [ ] Integration with Git repositories
 - [ ] Code quality metrics and suggestions

+## ⚙️ Project Features

+✅ Drag-and-drop file upload
+✅ Chatbox for asking onboarding questions
+✅ Gemini-powered context-aware answers
+✅ Temporary file storage with cleanup
+✅ Simple to deploy, no database or external setup required
+### Extra Feature
+✅ Curated playlist of the top 3 YouTube videos relevant to question's context

 ---
 ## 🙌 Team Statue of LiMutations